guilleavi/home-dashboard/apps/freezer-stock/README.md

 - run `pnpm install`
 - run `pnpm run dev --filter freezer-stock`

+## To update db with Prisma Schema
+- cd to freezer-stock folder
+- prisma generate
+- prisma migrate dev (make sure that the env file is called .env and not .env.local or other)

 ## Endpoints

 GET - api/products/[name] - Get product data with the units that are going to expire sooner.